jnse/the_Foundation/README.md

 Type names are declared with the `iDeclareType(Name)` macro.
 The implementation struct is always called `struct Impl_Name` that has a typedef alias called `iName`.
+The `Impl_Name` struct should be kept opaque (only declared in the header) by default to hide the implementation details.

-Macros are used to define member functions with default values for parameters.
+`static inline` functions (or macros) are used to define member functions with default values for parameters.

 ### Construction and destruction